AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Average Costs

-On average, the cost of car insurance in California after a DUI is 173 percent more than it would be for someone with a clean driving record.
+On average, car insurance in California costs 145 percent more after a DUI than for someone with a clean driving record.
 Here are the average rates by company:

 Average annual cost of car insurance in California Clean record DUI Percentage increase